 NOTE: Islam allows slavery with specific regulations requiring the humane treatment of slaves, rules for their manumission, limits on work load, and standards for proper care.
 However, Islam does not allow oppression of any kind, even to a slave, especially to a slave.
 The word Zunji is still used in the Arab world as a pejorative term, it’s the Arabic version of calling a black person nigger.

-Many Muslims in the United States are not connected in any way to actual Muslim communities except though online and social media.
+Many Muslims in the United States are not connected in any way to actual Imams, Muslim leaders or Muslim communities except though online and social media.
+Much of that connection is casual, non-committal, optional, and leisure.
 For some, online is the only actual contact they have with anther Muslim.
 For the vast majority of Black American and convert Muslims in the United States, much of our Islam as a community is not practiced in real time, it is only observed, debated and opined about on Social media.
 This is what I call spectator Islam.
 It’s the endless rhetorical debating over what ifs, and who should do what, what a leader should be, who is a Muslim, and what an Islamic state should look like.
 I also call it cloud based Islam.
 It’s the oversimplification of American Muslim problems and problem solving with one sentence platitudes, or theoretical maybes and a host of failed experiments that have been tried in the past, many times over and over again.
 Because there is very little generational continuity or connection between generations of indigenous American Muslims, people run into the same brick walls years after years.
 Arguably we are spending more time watching, debating, and bickering about Islam than we are practicing Islam as a community, or as individuals.

 Watching Others Doing What We Should be Doing